Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 A new table starts with exactly one tablet covering the entire row key space `[nil, nil)`.
 As data accumulates, tablets are split by the tablet servers.
 This is the standard "start with one shard, split as you grow" approach used by many distributed databases.

----

 ## 15. Tablet Location Hierarchy

+Every read and write needs to find the right tablet server first.
+Do that naively and you're adding a network round trip to every single operation.
+Bigtable's solution is a three-level hierarchy that can locate any of ~34 billion tablets in just three hops, and in practice, usually zero, thanks to client-side caching.

-Finding the right tablet server for a given `(table, row)` pair is a three-level lookup — a B+-tree-like hierarchy that can address up to ~2^34 tablets with just three network round trips.
+Finding the right tablet server for a given `(table, row)` pair is a three-level lookup, a B+-tree-like hierarchy that can address up to ~2^34 tablets with just three network round trips.

 ```
 Level 0: Chubby file at /bigtable/root-tablet-location